dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 ### Day 14: Space Stoichiometry ###

 It took me four attempts at an approach to part 2: brute force, looking for a cycle back to zero inventory of chemicals, convergence of the fuel per ore ratio, and finally the winner, binary search on the fuel result.
 Part 2 took way too long.
 Dunno if people are taking Saturday off, or if it was difficult, but I had a better rank than most days with my usual +10 hours start time.
+Learned this after looking at other Nim solutions: `1_000_000_000_000.int` to work around int syntax issue for large int literals (day 9 also), and `t.getOrDefault(key)` for table access to avoid `if t.hasKey(key): t[key] else: 0`; others tended to use `ceil` after conversion to float and back to int rather than `+ 1` and `div`. zevv got the convergence of the fuel per ore ratio approach to work by using bigger fuel production steps.

+### Day 15: Oxygen System ###

+My Sunday has family time commitments... finally eeked in an hour to work on this in the mid afternoon.
+I got off to a false start trying to keep a backtrack stack within the i/o functions, and keep the vm as the top level driver of the solution.
+Eventually this got too complicated, and I restarted with a recursive solution to develop the map.
+This worked much better.
+Once I had the map, my graph toolkit quickly found the part 1 and part 2 values.
+I learned the awkward Nim syntax for unicode `Runes` to make the debug display of the map a bit nicer.

 ---